2020 A. Noam Chomsky Global Connections Awards

 2020-2021 STAR Scholars Network Journalist in Residence

-Elspeth Jones, Tran Xuan Bach, Ly Tran, Raphael Panagalangan, Jasper Kun-Ting Hsieh, Yao-Tai Li, and Maria Pilar Lorenzo are the winners of the first annual A. Noam Chomsky Global Connections awards.
+Elspeth Jones, Tran Xuan Bach, Ly Tran, Raphael Panagalangan, Jasper Kun-Ting Hsieh, Yao-Tai Li, and Maria Pilar Lorenzo are the winners of the 2020 A. Noam Chomsky Global Connections awards.

 The new awards recognize scholars from the Society of Transnational Academic Researchers (STAR) Scholars Network for distinctive contributions to transnational research that demonstrates the very best of scholarly collaboration among scholars around the world.
 Dr. Uttam Gaulee, current president of STAR, said the awards reflect the organization’s commitment to promoting transnational research, or collaborative research between scholars of two or more countries (e.g., joint publications, research partnerships, etc.).

 “The works of these scholars are intellectually breathtaking,” said Gaulee, in an interview after the awards were announced.
 “I applaud them for their audacity and boldness in advancing global social mobility.
 What a powerful addition to the positive force that is shaping a more humane and just world.”